KreeteKuusk/Bee-type-detection-ML2025/README.md

 # 🐝 Bee-detection-ML2025
+This project is provided by Gratheon.
 This repository presents a machine learning pipeline for **automatic detection of worker and drone bees from video frames**.
 The workflow focuses on handling severe class imbalance, large-scale image preprocessing, and comparative evaluation of modern object detection architectures, with **YOLOv10** selected for final experimentation.

 ### Repository Structure